Faculty & Staff

 Academic Skill Building

 In your work, you may encounter undergraduate or graduate students who struggle with time management, note taking, or other aspects of their daily academic routine.
-The ERC offers individualized support for these students through Academic Skills Advising.
-During an Academic Skills Advising appointment, students meet one-on-one with a professional staff member to hone their study strategies and organizational skills.
-Students leave their Academic Skills Advising session with a personalized plan for academic success and tangible strategies to use moving forward.
+The ERC offers individualized support for these students through Academic Coaching.
+During an Academic Coaching appointment, students meet one-on-one with a professional staff member to hone their study strategies and organizational skills.
+Students leave their Academic Coaching session with a personalized plan for academic success and tangible strategies to use moving forward.

 Throughout the year, the ERC offers academic skills workshops for undergraduate and graduate students on a variety of topics, ranging from test taking and test anxiety to reading strategies.
 For a complete schedule of upcoming workshops, visit the ERC calendar.